zedshaw/fuqit/README.md

 * /mystuff/cool -> a module named app.mystuff.cool
 * /dir/that/exists -> redirect to /dir/that/exists/

-It also can't handle binary files yet.
+It can't handle binary files yet.
 What a travesty.
 I'll do that tomorrow when I'm bored again.

 But That's Magic!